What is Sales Development Representative's (SDR) Role?

 The modern sales development representative’s (SDR) job is much more strategic than that.
 It requires plenty of skills, knowledge, and teamwork.

-Read on if you’re looking to hire SDR or apply for a sales development job.
+Read on if you’re looking to hire SDRs or apply for a sales development job.

 Not what you were looking for?
 Try these articles: